 A member emphasized the need to have the rule make clear when third parties are included and when they are not.
 He moved to replace the term "a party" with "the defendant or the government" throughout Rule 32.2(b)(6)(A) and (B).
 Another member suggested that consideration be given to making a global change, such as by adding a new definition in FED.
 R. CRIM.
 P. 1 that would define the term "party" for the entire Federal Rules of Criminal Procedure.
-Judge Rosenthal agreed that the suggestion may have merit, but it would take considerable time to accomplish.
-She suggested, therefore, that the committee ask Judge Tallman, Professor Beale, the style subcommittee, and the forfeiture experts to refine the language of the amendments in light of the committee's discussion.
+Judge Rosenthal agreed that the suggested, therefore, that the committee ask Judge Tallman, Professor Beale, the style subcommittee, and the forfeiture experts to refine the language of the amendments in light of the committee's discussion.
 Judge Tallman added that the advisory committee would favor changing the terminology in Rule 32(b)(6)(2)(C) from "a party" to "the defendant or the government."